Vinča Nuclear Institute: Removal of radioactive waste

 In the 1980s, the waste was kept in the open.
 The waste was then transferred into two hangars, H1 and H2, while the ground was remediated.
 Until 1990, the waste from the entire country of Yugoslavia was stored in Vinča.
 H2 also harbors the barrels with the depleted uranium and DU bullets, remnants of the ammunition collected on four locations in south Serbia after the 1999 NATO bombing of Serbia.

+In August 2002, a joint US-Russian mission removed 100 pounds of highly enriched uranium from the Vinča Nuclear Institute, to be flown to Russia.

 In 2009, it was reported that the nuclear fuel storage pool, containing large quantities of radioactive waste, was in poor condition.

-In 2010, 2.5 tonnes of waste, including 13 kg of 80% enriched uranium, were transported from Vinča to a reprocessing facility at Mayak, Russia.
+In 2010, 2.5 tonnes of waste, including 13 kg of 80% highly enriched uranium, were transported from Vinča to a reprocessing facility at Mayak, Russia.
 This was the IAEA's largest ever technical cooperation project, and thousands of police protected the convoys.

 Removal of the nuclear waste allows decommissioning of Vinča's remaining reactor to be completed.

-In 2012 the Law on radiation protection and nuclear safety was adopted.
-It envisioned that in maximum 10 years, that is by 2022, the waste from Vinča has to be transferred to the permanent and safe depository location.
+In 2012 the Law on Radiation Protection and Nuclear Safety was adopted.
+It envisioned that within 10 years, that is by 2022, the waste from Vinča must be transferred to the permanent and safe depository location.
 A new and modern hangar, H3, was built in the meantime but due to the legal procedures and licensing problems it is still closed.
 Though, it is meant to be only a transition location where the processed waste from H1 is to be kept before being transported to the permanent location.
-Still, as of 2018, a large quantities of nuclear waste remain in the institute, the permanent location hasn't been selected, while the waste is not being treated and processed at all.
+Still, as of 2018, large quantities of nuclear waste remain in the institute, the permanent location hasn't been selected, and the waste is not being treated and processed at all.

-The waste in Vinča is of low to mid-level radioactivity, which means it is potentially hazardous for the health and safety of wider area of Serbia, not just for Belgrade.
+The waste in Vinča is of low to mid-level radioactivity, which means it is potentially hazardous for the health and safety of the wider area of Serbia, not just for Belgrade.
 Additionally, after removing all the radioactive waste, the institute can truly be transformed into the modern scientific-business park.

+In 2024, the institute was awarded the Sretenje Order, second class.